Amy Kelly: Career as an educator

-Among Kelly's suggestions was that a student's entrance be based on school records and on "evidences of seriousness of purpose and promise of success".
-She proposed that traditional courses like Latin and math not be required for all students, but rather that the curriculum should serve a student's objective.
+Kelly suggested that a student's entrance be based on school records and "evidences of seriousness of purpose and promise of success".
+She proposed that traditional courses like Latin and math not be required for all students but rather that the curriculum should serve a student's objective.
 Kelly also advised that students be guided in learning to enjoy their free time.
 Scarborough quoted Kelly, "[If] college girls were surrounded by a group of studios and shops where various arts and crafts are being followed by professionals who would welcome amateurs as apprentices, many of them would be able to find something which would offer diversion at the moment, but would provide them with an interest which they might pursue throughout the rest of their lives."

 Journalist, author, and fellow Wellesley alumna, Marjory Stoneman Douglas, believed that it was while at Bryn Mawr that Kelly began "the long, long years of study and research [on Eleanor of Aquitaine] which absorbed all the rest of her professional life."
-During those years, she spent her summers traveling to Europe and the Middle East, studying documents in French, German, Italian, and Latin.
+During those years, she spent her summers traveling to Europe and the Middle East, studying French, German, Italian, and Latin documents.

-In 1942, after a total of 24 years at Wellesley, Kelly retired.
+In 1942, after 24 years at Wellesley, Kelly retired.